project-open/intranet-attendance-management/README.md

 	  Select for week?)

 - Constraints:
 	- There should in total be at most 1 open attendance
 	- A week different from "current" should not have ongoing attendances

+- Button enable/disabled state:
+	- Delete is enabled if one item is selected, disabled otherwise.
+	- Stop is enabled, if one item is "open"
+	- StartWork is enabled if no item is open
+	- StartBreak is enabled if no item is open

 ### Bugs